 The order of the columns in the table can be changed by left-clicking and holding on any column name, then dragging left or right to move the column between any other pair of columns, and release the left mouse button to insert the column header at the new location.
-While dragging, you will see the dragged column header alongside the mouse cursor, and there will be a thick column header separator showing where the column insertion will occur if the mouse is released at the present cursor location.
+While dragging, the dragged column header is visible alongside the mouse cursor, and there is a thick column header separator showing where the column insertion occurs if the mouse is released at the present cursor location.